anubhavpgit/anubhavpgit.github.io/content/posts/jude.md

 - Provide you with a shopping list every month based on the meal plan and recipes
 - Support analysing sleep, exercise, and other health-related data

-### Reviews, feedbacks, and suggestions - next?
+### Reviews, feedback, and suggestions - what next?

 Building Jude is a blast.
 I am just in the early stages of development, and yet a long, long way to go.
 At the very least, I am sure it is better than whatever out there you think could compete with it.
-This article was a simple entry point into how my brain worked like, while building Jude.
+This article was a simple entry point into how my brain worked while building Jude.
 The final product when completed, would be a lot better than what you see here.
 Jude is just a personal project that actually solves my problem, and I thought would be cool to share with you all.
-It isn't fancy tech, no blockchains, graphs, distributed systems or low level compilation.
+It isn't fancy tech, no blockchains, graphs, distributed systems or low-level compilation.
 Just first principles.

 And that's how you build a product- you build it for yourself.
 Identify a problem, ideate, strategize, and brainstorm.
 And then, build it.
 Startups can truly be summarized in these few steps.
 Remember, the most important part of building a product is to build something that you love, and the working prototype is always better than the perfect idea.
 The world is your oyster.
 Go build crazy!

 If you do end up using it, I hope you like it too.
-Drop your feedbacks, suggestions, and reviews in the comments below.
+Drop your feedback, suggestions, and reviews in the comments below.
 I would love to hear from you!